submtd/social-login/Readme.md

 php artisan vendor:publish --provider="Submtd\SocialLogin\Providers\SocialLoginServiceProvider" --tag=migrations
 ```

+## Configuring Authentication Providers

+Authentication provider configuration is stored in `config/services.php`.
+More information on configuring the providers can be found in the [https://laravel.com/docs/5.5/socialite#configuration](Laravel Socialite Documentation) page.

 ## Donation

 If this project helped you save some development time, feel free to buy me a beer ;)